richardld/blog/README.md

+# Blog
-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+### What is a blog?
+A blog is a place where people write things and post them on the internet for anyone to see!